Highlights from the Ratings and Financial Report for Campbell Soup Company (CPB)

-Campbell Soup Company (NYSE:CPB) went up by 0.72% from its latest closing price compared to the recent 1-year high of $50.83.
-The company’s stock price has collected 3.65% of gains in the last five trading sessions.
+Campbell Soup Company (NYSE:CPB) went up by 1.47% from its latest closing price compared to the recent 1-year high of $50.52.
+The company’s stock price has collected -0.21% of loss in the last five trading sessions.
 The Wall Street Journal reported on 03/09/22 that Campbell Soup Sales Fall on Labor, Supply Constraints

 Is It Worth Investing in Campbell Soup Company (NYSE :CPB) Right Now?